Sleep Disorders And Their Treatment

 As the name suggests, hypersomnia means excessive sleepiness.
 It can come in the form of narcolepsy, excessive daytime sleepiness, or other sleep disorders.
 Sleeping too much can be just as harmful as sleeping too little.

-Clinical Evaluation of Sleep Disorders
+Clinical Evaluation Of Sleep Disorders

-Once you enter the clinic, sleep disorder doctors run tests to determine what your sleep cycle is like, what disrupts it or extends it, and how it differs from that of 'good sleepers.'
+Once you enter the clinic, sleep disorder doctors run tests to determine what your sleep cycle is like, what disrupts it or extends it, and how it differs from that of “good sleepers.”
 The doctors then can make recommendations for the treatments that are most likely right for you and pass on the treatment to other sleep specialists, counselors, and doctors.

 Sleep Disorder Treatments

-Medical Equipment and Surgery
+Medical Equipment And Surgery

 Virtually everyone is familiar with sleeping pills that are often used to help people get to sleep and/ or stay asleep.
 Although these medications work for many people, others find that they actually diminish the quality of their sleep and interfere with normal sleep cycles.

 Cognitive behavioral therapy (CBT) is one of the most effective sleep disorder treatments.
-Individuals who want to improve their sleep talk to a counselor to identify issues that keep them from getting good quality sleep and find solutions to their sleep problems.
+Individuals who want to improve their sleep can talk to a counselor to identify issues that keep them from getting good quality sleep and find solutions to their sleep disorders.
 They learn and practice techniques for changing their sleep cycles to develop sleep patterns that allow them to live the life they want to live.